vic-cheung/cv/index.md

 `2014-2016`
 __Engineering Project Director__
 *UCSF Biodesign Lab* <br>Lead a $3.5 million project funded by Bill & Melinda Gates Foundation to develop an intravaginal device for pregnant women to detect signs of imminent preterm birth before symptoms present.
 This would enable triage to high-risk specialists and hospitals which is especially needed in remote areas with limited health care infrastructure.

-### Specialized in

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)
+Custom electronics designed and fabricated at UCSF.
+Clinical study at UCSF and San Francisco General Hospital.

+`2011-2014`
+__Research Engineer__
+*UCSF Biodesign Lab* <br> Designed and fabricated medical devices for clinical research.
+Details below under "Other Projects".

-### Research interests
+### Other Projects

-Cooling, power series, optics, alchemy, planetary motions, apples.
+`2013-2018`
+__Principal Engineer__
+*Orthodontic Smart Retainer Project* <br> Developed hawley retainer with embedded bluetooth sensor and companion iOS application for patients to track time worn and patient adherence to treatment.
+Used in clinical study at UCSF.

+`2013-2014`
+__Engineer__
+*Cloud-enabled Data Logger for Pectus Carinatum & Excavatum* <br> Developed a wireless datalogging platform for clinical study of two novel chest bracing systems--a compressive brace for treating pectus carinatum and a magnetic brace for pectus excavatum.
+Used in clinical studies conducted in Buenos Ares, Argentina and at UCSF.

-## Awards
+## Honors and Awards

-`2012`
-President, *Royal Society*, London, UK

-Associate, *French Academy of Science*, Paris, France
+`2017` Kaiser Permanente Medical Student Scholarship, Winner

+`2016` Paul and Daisy Soros Fellowship for New Americans, Finalist

+`2013` Y Combinator Seed Accelerator, Finalist

+`2012` GSMA Mobile Health University Challenge, Finalist

+`2011` Rock Health Seed Accelerator, Finalist

+`2011` UC Berkeley Venture Labs Competition, Winner

+`2010` Andy S. Grove Graduate Fellowship

+`2009` UC Berkeley Alumni Leadership Award Scholar

+`2006` UC Berkeley Regents' and Chancellor's Scholar

+## Professional Memberships

+`2017-present` American Society of Anesthesiologists

+`2014-present` American Medical Association

+`2014-present` Institute of Electrical and Electronics Engineers

+`2008-present` Tau Beta Pi Engineering Honor Society

+`2007-2011` UC Berkeley Bioengineering Honor Society *(President, 2009)*

 ## Publications